Special $1 sport digital subscription offer

 DIGITAL PRINT EDITION

 Enjoy reading the daily paper?
-With a subscription you can access your local paper plus The Courier-Mail and Sunday Mail digital print edition on your computer, tablet or phone - the newspaper exactly as it's printed but available on digital devices and featuring additional accessibility options making it even easier to read.
+With a subscription you can access your local paper plus The Daily Telegraph and Sunday Telegraph digital print edition on your computer, tablet or phone - the newspaper exactly as it's printed but available on digital devices and featuring additional accessibility options making it even easier to read.

 ACCESS TO OUR APP

-In addition to our exclusive subscriber-only stories, the app gives access to Today's Paper, the popular digital print edition of The Courier Mail.
+In addition to our exclusive subscriber-only stories, the app gives access to Today's Paper, the popular digital print edition of the paper.

-Just go to the Apple app story or Google Play store (for Android devices) and search for your local newspaper and "The Courier Mail app" to download onto your device.
+Just go to the Apple app story or Google Play store (for Android devices) and search for your local newspaper and "The Daily Telegraph app" to download onto your device.

 NATIONAL COVERAGE

-You don't just get access to couriermail.com.au with your subscription - you also get full access to The Daily Telegraph (New South Wales), Herald Sun (Victoria) and Advertiser (South Australia) websites and digital print editions.
+You don't just get access to the local paper and dailytelegraph.com.au with your subscription - you also get full access to The Courier Mail (Queensland), Herald Sun (Victoria) and Advertiser (South Australia) websites and digital print editions.